 DESCRIPTION

-The Backlot IMAX project was a promotional video created to celebrate the grand opening of Blackpool's premier IMAX cinema.
-This dynamic visual showcase features a virtual drone show, where hundreds of digital drones seamlessly transform into various cinema-related shapes and forms, creating an engaging spectacle that captures the excitement and innovation of the new venue.
-The promotional video served as a key marketing piece for The Backlot's launch, demonstrating the cutting-edge entertainment experience visitors could expect.
+The Backlot IMAX project was a promotional video created to celebrate the grand opening of Blackpool’s premier IMAX cinema.
+The piece featured a virtual drone show, where hundreds of digital drones seamlessly transformed into cinema‑related shapes and forms.
+The result was a dynamic visual spectacle that captured the excitement and innovation of the new venue, serving as a key marketing asset for The Backlot’s launch.

 ROLE

-My primary responsibility was developing a Unity project that could realistically simulate drone swarm behaviour and formation flying.
-I created a sophisticated system where groups of objects could dynamically transition between free-flying states and organized formations based on target mesh shapes.
-The challenge was ensuring the virtual drones exhibited natural, believable flight patterns during transitions, mimicking the organic movement characteristics of real drone swarms.
-Additionally, I handled some of the video production pipeline, performing basic video tracking and processing to create some seamless backdrop footage that would integrate perfectly with the Unity-generated drone sequences.
-This required learning new skills in post-production workflow and ensuring proper export formats for Unity integration.
+I was responsible for developing a Unity project that could realistically simulate drone swarm behaviour and formation flying.
+I built a system where groups of objects could dynamically transition between free‑flying states and organised formations based on target mesh shapes.
+My focus was on ensuring the drones exhibited natural, believable flight patterns during transitions, mimicking the organic movement of real swarms.
+In addition to the Unity work, I contributed to the video production pipeline by handling basic video tracking and processing.
+This allowed the Unity‑generated drone sequences to integrate seamlessly with backdrop footage, requiring me to quickly learn new post‑production workflows and manage proper export formats for Unity integration

 CHALLENGES